jenbeckham/blackjack_advisor.rb/README.md

 2. What is your second card?<br>
 3. What is the dealer's card?

-The user can answer by entering a number or first letter of the face card (J,Q,K,A).
+The user can answer by entering a number, first letter of facecard, or facecard name.

 The program will then give the user advice which move to do.